Violence Restraining Order (VRO) Proceedings

 There’s Been A VRO Application Made Against Me

 Our firm acts for both applicants and respondents in VRO and Misconduct Restraining Order matters.
 If an individual makes an application for a VRO against you, it is your right to object to the order being made final.
 In these circumstances, the matter is adjourned to a trial date where both parties attend and give evidence.

 An interim VRO is generally put in place by the court in the period leading up to the final order trial date.
 A VRO is a civil matter and does not carry a criminal conviction.
 However, breaching a VRO is a serious criminal offence and the legislation now provides for a mandatory term of imprisonment in specific instances.

 As a VRO lawyer in Perth, Andrew Williams understands the emotional impact that going through the VRO process can have on an individual.
 If you want to initiate proceedings for a Violence Restraining Order or Misconduct Restraining Order application contact us for sound and comprehensive advice and assistance in moving the case forward and achieving the best possible result.

-The Law Office of Andrew Williams will provide sound advice on the best path to take for each and every individual case carrying its own particular set of circumstances.
+Andrew Williams Criminal Law Offices will provide sound advice on the best path to take for each and every individual case carrying its own particular set of circumstances.